Temigo/nu-wiki/chain/train.md

   cluster_cnn_metrics:
     store_method: per-iteration
     ghost: True
+    spatial_size: 768
+    enable_physics_metrics: True
     p_thresholds:
       - 0.95
+      - 0.9
       - 0.95
       - 0.95
-      - 0.95
     s_thresholds:
       - 0.0
+      - 0.21
       - 0.0
-      - 0.0
       - 0.35
+  cosmic_discriminator_metrics:
+    store_method: per-iteration
+    ghost: True
+    spatial_size: 768
+    enable_physics_metrics: True
+  kinematics_metrics:
+    store_method: per-iteration
+    ghost: True
+    spatial_size: 768
+  vertex_metrics:
+    store_method: per-iteration
+    ghost: True
+    spatial_size: 768
+    clusts: particles
 ```
+Comment out or remove the configuration block of any metric script that you do NOT wish to run.
+If you are not working with ghost points, set `ghost` to `False` in all scripts.

 ## Training step by step
 For better results the chain should be trained step by step.
 The order is usually the following:

 1. UResNet
 2. PPN (can be combined with 1.)
-3. CNN clustering (if applicable) followed by GNN clustering of tracks (not currently in the `full_chain` model)
+3. CNN clustering (if applicable)

+After this point you probably want to freeze the weights for UResNet/PPN/Spice to avoid overtraining (especially for PPN).

-4. GNN clustering for EM showers
+4. GNN clustering of tracks and GNN clustering for EM showers can be trained in parallel.
 5. Interaction clustering (GNN again)

-Note: 3. and 4. can be done in parallel.
+6. Once the GNN for interaction clustering is trained for a little bit, you can also activate the PID or vertex prediction components that feed off this GNN.
+7. The kinematics GNN for predicting particle hierarchy (flow) and momentum.
+8. Cosmic discrimination (nu vs cosmic).